What is fabulous service? How do you define a “delightful experience”?

 I honestly believe this is the main reason why hot pot restaurants and table-side Korean barbecues are so popular here in Singapore.

 Finally, you should find a way to empower your customers to self-serve by giving them the tools to do so.
 While doing so, make your User Interfaces (UI) and User Experiences (UX) fun and enjoyable (see gamification above).

 Naturally, this notion of no service or self service isn’t an easy one to adopt.

 Beyond incentives designed to shift customer behaviours, the right infrastructure – technology, physical spaces, systems, processes, and training – needs to be in place.

 You also need leadership to set the example, and build the right culture in the organisation.

 “No service” is further complicated by the fact that people may actually crave human contact as they become increasingly disillusioned with technology.

-Having said that, you may not be in a position to choose as the labour crunch and the career expectations of youth around the world march in opposite directions.
+Having said that, you may not be in a position to choose.
+Our existing labour crunch and the career expectations of youth around the world continues to march in opposite directions.